xmigrate/xmigrate-docs/docs/source/index.rst

 Welcome to Xmigrate documentation!
 ===================================

-**Xmigrate** (pronounced as cross-migrate) is an opensource tool for migrating your servers from anywhere to cloud and cloud to cloud seemlesly.
+**Xmigrate** (pronounced as cross-migrate) is an open source tool for migrating your servers from anywhere to cloud and cloud to cloud seamlessly.
 Xmigrate API application is written in Python and the frontend application is in Reactjs.
-Xmigrate supports migration of servers from any environment to **AWS, Azure and GCP.**
+Xmigrate supports the migration of servers from any environment to **AWS, Azure and GCP.**
 Here you will find all the information about xmigrate project.